fstab/docker-wildfly-http2/README.md

 ```bash
 docker run -t -p 8443:8443 -p 9990:9990 -i fstab/wildfly-http2:9.0.0.Beta1
 ```

-In order to find out the IP address

 Wildfly becomes available on [https://IP_ADDRESS:8443](https://XXX.XXX.XXX.XXX:8443) where _IP_ADDRESS_ depends on if you are using boot2docker or not.